b-hemanth/my_page/content/post/2020-10-09-who-should-borrow.en.md

 projects: []
 ---

-# The RBI is lending to states for the first time ever
+# The RBI is buying states' debt for the first time ever

 **The RBI [just announced](https://www.bloombergquint.com/business/in-a-first-rbi-to-buy-state-government-bonds#:~:text=In%20A%20First%2C%20RBI%20To%20Buy%20State%20Government%20Bonds&text=In%20a%20first%20of%20its,interest%20costs%20amid%20high%20borrowings) (three hours ago today, the 9th of October) that it is conducting open market operations on state government bonds.
-That is, the RBI is going to be lending to states.
+That is, the RBI is going to be buying loans of states.
 This is the first time in history that this move is being made.**

 (A bond is an instrument of debt.
 When you buy it, you give the government money which will be returned to the owner of the instrument at a later date with interest.
 That is, you buy debt.)